Electroconvulsive therapy: Fictional examples

 Electroconvulsive therapy has been depicted in fiction, including fictional works partly based on true experiences.
-These include Sylvia Plath's semi-autobiographical novel, The Bell Jar, Ken Loach's film Family Life, and Ken Kesey's novel One Flew Over the Cuckoo's Nest; Kesey's novel is a direct product of his time working the graveyard shift as an orderly at a mental health facility in Menlo Park, California.
+These include Sylvia Plath's semi-autobiographical novel The Bell Jar, Ken Loach's film Family Life, and Ken Kesey's novel One Flew Over the Cuckoo's Nest; Kesey's novel was a direct product of his time working the graveyard shift as an orderly at a mental health facility in Menlo Park, California.

 Two analyses of large numbers of films using ECT scenes found that almost all presented fictional settings that were unrelated to real treatment routines and were apparently aimed at stigmatizing ECT as a tool of repression and of mind and behavior control - having effects of memory-erosion, pain and damage.

+The song "The Mind Electric" by Miracle Musical is typically interpreted as depicting someone undergoing ECT.

+In the television series "Mr Bates vs The Post Office", which is based on true events, the character of Saman Kaur receives ECT following a deep depression and attempted suicide.